Junebeomstics/RetinoSolver/README.md

   - Model training with configurable hyperparameters
   - Validation and test set evaluation
   - Checkpoint saving and loading
-  - Neptune logging integration
+  - Wandb logging integration
   - Early stopping
   - Test set evaluation with results saved in both `.pt` and `.npz` formats

 - **`run_all_experiments.sh`**: Automated script to run all experiment combinations.
 It:
   - Automatically pulls Docker image if not present
   - Creates or reuses a Docker container
-  - Runs all combinations of model types, predictions, and hemispheres
+  - Runs all combinations of model types (including `transolver_optionC`), predictions, and hemispheres
+  - Automatically applies optimized hyperparameters for `transolver_optionC` when selected
   - Configurable via environment variables or script editing
-  - Supports Neptune logging
+  - Supports Wandb logging for experiment tracking

-- **`run_transolver_optionC_experiments_with_original_hyperparameters.sh`**: Dedicated script for running `transolver_optionC` experiments with optimized hyperparameters matching the original Transolver experiments (500 epochs, AdamW optimizer, cosine scheduler, etc.)
+- **`run_transolver_optionC_hyperparameter_search.sh`**: Script for hyperparameter search experiments with `transolver_optionC` (optional, for advanced users)

 - **`run_test_from_checkpoint.sh`**: Script to load a checkpoint and run test set evaluation only (no training).
 Useful for:
   - Evaluating pre-trained models